 Germs are bad.
 Germs are not your friend.
 Germs are the cause of illness and disease and all human sorrow.
 Kill them.
 Kill the germs.
 Take your medicine like a good boy and ask your doctor to kill them all.

 For nearly two-centuries, we have all been duped into believing a lie.
 Those who opposed Pasteur have been silenced and labeled as “Germ Theory Deniers.”
 That should raise a red flag.
 Whenever somebody dares to disobey the big phantom head projection and pull back the curtain, they label you a “denier.”
 But here’s what they don’t want you to know.
 Deniers aren’t just poking holes.
-They can slide their fist into the official narrative all the way up to their elbows.
+They can slide their fist into the official narrative all the way up to their shoulders.
 For example, Pasteur eventually renounced his own germ theory.
 The Wizard doesn’t want you to know that.
 In the 1920’s, medical historians discovered that Pasteur even plagiarized Bechamp’s theories.
-The wizards of Scientism hate deniers.
+Big Brother hates deniers.

 Bechamp advocated health through proper diet, hygiene, physical exercises, and all-around beneficial lifestyle choices.
-Accordingly, this is how we prevent illness and diseases.
+Accordingly, this is how we prevent illness and diseases—through healthy living.
 With Bechamp’s “cellular theory of disease,” there is no reason to fear the individual in the same room who cries: “Ah-choo!”

 To quote WIRED: “The French chemist Antoine Béchamp (1816–1908) was a life-long rival to the great microbiologist Louis Pasteur.
 Pasteur invented pasteurization and vaccines for rabies and anthrax and discovered that many diseases are caused by invisible germs.
 Béchamp was a bitter crank who argued that microbes became dangerous when the health of the host—its “terrain” or environment—deteriorated.
 Béchamp was comprehensively wrong.”
 Ouch.